 Yes, creativity can be practiced and improved, like any other area of your guitar playing.
 Schedule time for it and practice it.

-The more creative you become, the more you feel like a musician instead of just a guitar player.
+The more creative you become, the more your guitar playing feels expressive and emotional.

-Don’t be the guitarist who only practices technique and exercises, but never learns to make music with them.
+Don’t be the guitarist who only practices guitar playing by focusing only on technique and exercises, while not knowing how to make music with them.

 Want to learn a simple way to improve your musical creativity?
 Watch this video: